 - Try to move on to the verge if there is no safety barrier and it is safe to do so.

 - Switch on your hazard warning lights

-- If you stop on the nearside lane, then exit your vehicle via the left-hand door if it is safe to do so.
+- If you stop on the nearside lane, then exit your vehicle via the left-hand door.
+Bit only if it is safe to do so.
 Wait behind the safety barrier if there is one.

-- If it is not possible to get to the nearside lane or exit your vehicle safely then you should stay in your vehicle with your seatbelt on and dial ‘999’ if you have access to a mobile phone.
+- If it is not possible to get to the nearside lane or exit your vehicle safely then you should stay in your vehicle with your seatbelt on.
+Dial ‘999’ if you have access to a mobile phone.

-- When the relevant authorities are aware of your vehicle, your lane will become a red cross lane and traffic will be unable to enter it.
+- When the relevant authorities are aware of your vehicle, your lane will become a red cross lane.
+Traffic will be unable to enter it.